The spotlight is on Yaz.

 Now, let’s set the scene.
 A few loved ones with notebooks and snacks ready to grill Yaz.
 The interview was recorded, but in the blog version we’ve taken out the endless laughter and cuss words to turn it into a permanent feature.
 Just know there were many ‘ahhhh f*ck’ moments.
 Ready for the full story?

-Want to read this post, and future posts, from your inbox?
+Want to read this post, the best tips collected from 8 years of travel, and future posts, from your inbox?
 You know what to do!

 The Travel + Lifestyle Questions You Asked?
 Yaz Answered.

 I have a default answer in my head whenever anyone asks me this during ice-breakers – I’m Yaz but you might know me better as the face behind The Strawberry Snaps.
 That sounds like a YouTube tagline!